 - How does pornography impact women’s and men’s sexuality? (e.g. body image issues, performance anxiety, feelings of inadequacies etc.)

-- How does porn create or reinforce toxic masculinity?
+- How does porn create or reinforce hyper masculinity and hyper femininity?

 - Does porn link to increasing levels of sexual violence in relationships?